geotools/geotools/docs/user/library/referencing/order.rst

 * If you are in charge of your own data collection, please follow the EPSG database directly.
 * If using (longitude, latitude) ordered data all the time, then:

-  * Geotools 2.2: use the epsg-wkt plugin to the referencing system.
+  * GeoTools 2.2: use the epsg-wkt plugin to the referencing system.
-  * Geotools 2.3: use the epsg-hsql plugin and set the org.geotools.referencing.forceXY system property to true.
+  * GeoTools 2.3: use the epsg-hsql plugin and set the org.geotools.referencing.forceXY system property to true.

 * If using (latitude,longitude) ordered data all the time, then use the epsg-hsql plugin to the referencing system.
 * If using mixed data, then please configure the CRSAuthorityFactory used by your DataStore with assumptions matching your data requirements.
 The CRS